Botswana

 Botswana, officially the Republic of Botswana, (Note: Lefatshe la Botswana /tn/.) is a landlocked country in Southern Africa.
 Botswana is topographically flat, with approximately 70% of its territory being a part of the Kalahari Desert.
 It is bordered by South Africa to the south and southeast, Namibia to the west and north, Zambia to the north, and Zimbabwe to the northeast.
+Its total area is 581730 km2.
+Gaborone, in the South-East District, is the country's capital and largest city.

-With a population of slightly over 2.4 million people and a comparable land area to France, Botswana is one of the most sparsely populated countries in the world.
-It is essentially the nation-state of the Tswana people, who constitute nearly 80% of the population.
+Botswana is one of the most sparsely populated countries in the world.
+While it is not enshrined by statutory law, Botswana is de facto the nation state of the Batswana people, who constitute nearly 80% of the population while legally undistinguished Kalanga people, who account for another 11%, are the single largest ethnic minority.

-The Tswana ethnic group are descended mainly from Bantu-speaking peoples who migrated into southern Africa, including modern Botswana, in several waves before AD 600.
+The Batswana ethnic group are descended mainly from Bantu-speaking peoples who migrated into southern Africa, including modern Botswana, in several waves before AD 600.
 In 1885, the British colonised the area and declared a protectorate named Bechuanaland.
 As part of the decolonisation of Africa, Bechuanaland became an independent Commonwealth republic under its current name on 30 September 1966.
-Since then, it has been a parliamentary republic with a consistent record of uninterrupted democratic elections, though dominated by the Botswana Democratic Party until 2024.
-As of 2024, Botswana is the least corrupt country in mainland Africa according to the Corruption Perceptions Index published by Transparency International.
+Since then, it has been a parliamentary republic with a consistent record of uninterrupted democratic elections, though dominated by the Botswana Democratic Party until 2024, when the Umbrella for Democratic Change won the 2024 Botswana general election.

 Botswana's economy has generally experienced stable growth since independence.
-It is dominated by tourism and mining; Botswana produces more diamonds than any other country.
-Its gross national income per capita (purchasing power parity) of about $20,158 as of 2024 (by some estimates the fourth-largest in Africa) gives the country a relatively high standard of living and the second-highest Human Development Index of continental Sub-Saharan Africa, after South Africa.
-Despite this, Botswana continues to grapple with high unemployment and income inequality rates.
+It is dominated by tourism and mining; Botswana produces more diamonds than any other country except Russia.
+Its gross national income per capita (purchasing power parity) of about $20,158 as of 2024 (by some estimates the fourth-largest in Africa) gives the country a relatively high standard of living and the second-highest Human Development Index of continental sub-Saharan Africa, after South Africa.
+Despite Botswana’s economic gains, Botswana continues to grapple with high unemployment, severe income inequality, and one of the world's most critical HIV/AIDS epidemics.
 Botswana is a member of the Southern African Customs Union, the Southern African Development Community, the Commonwealth of Nations and the United Nations.

 Etymology

 The country's name means "Land of the Tswana", referring to the dominant ethnic group in Botswana.
 The Constitution of Botswana recognises a homogeneous Tswana state.
 The demonym Batswana was originally applied to the Tswana, and has also come to be used generally as a term for all citizens of Botswana.
-In Tswana, Batswana is grammatically plural; its singular form, which can refer to a single member of the Tswana or to a single citizen of Botswana, is Motswana.
+In Setswana, Batswana is grammatically plural; its singular form, which can refer to a single member of the Tswana or to a single citizen of Botswana, is Motswana.